 Very fine or thin hair can also benefit from added protein, which can help make strands look thicker and stronger.

 In extreme cases, such as heat damage or chemical damage, weak hair (lack of protein) will cause breakage and a loss of curl pattern.
-Opt for our leave in conditioner and serum.
+Opt for our Leave-in Conditioner and Styling Serum.

 A small disclaimer here is that, although curls have a memory, it is possible that the heat damage may have caused irreparable damage and you should moderate your expectations.